 Texas Penal Code: Chapter 29.
 Robbery – Visit the Texas Penal Code to find the statutory language related to a variety of serious robbery and theft charges.
-See the specific penalties for robbery and the different ways the crime can be charged under Texas law.
+See the specific penalties and the different ways the crime can be charged under Texas law.

 Finding a Lawyer for Robbery Cases in Dallas County, TX

 Have you or a loved one been charged with robbery in the Dallas metropolitan area?
 It is imperative for you to stay silent with law enforcement until you are able to find a qualified criminal defense attorney.